 A2: Very unlikely!
-Wy should a company like Raynox, founded in 1963 and still existent 2019 and producing high quality industry optics with own manufacturing sites need to re-sell korean lens stuff?
-They always had an interest to fill their own production capacities and to excel with leading own technology.
-Especially SUN produced a lot of re-branded lenses for well known brands, but Raynox was never a well known brand as a sales benefit to put onto a 3rd party lens.
-I will ask the company Raynox for a answer on this to stop further discussions, if this is a real Raynox lens or not.
+Why should a company like Raynox, founded in 1963 and still in existence in 2019 producing high quality industry optics with its own manufacturing sites, need to re-sell Korean lenses?
+They always had an interest in fulfilling their own production capacities and to excel with their own leading technology.
+SUN, especially, produced a lot of re-branded lenses for well-known brands, but Raynox was never a well-known brand with a sales benefit to put onto 3rd-party lenses.
+I will ask the company Raynox for confirmation on this question, though, to put the subject to rest.

 Q3: Which sensor format is best to create this wet on wet bokeh?

-A3: My Raynox 135mm performes best on my SONY alpha 6000 with an APS-C sensor.
-On my SONY alpha 7ii with fullframe sensor, the bokeh is still nice but not so spectacular as on the alpha 6000.
-If you have an idea, why the bokeh is somewhat dependent on sensor size, please contact me by e-mail or write a comment below.
+A3: My Raynox 135mm performs best on my SONY alpha 6000 with an APS-C sensor.
+On my SONY alpha 7ii with fullframe sensor, the bokeh is still nice but not as spectacular as on the alpha 6000.
+If you have an idea as to why the bokeh is somewhat dependent on sensor size, please contact me by e-mail or write a comment below.
 Thanks!

 Q4: What do you think about Johnny Sisson’s comment: “What a load of shitte.
 It looks exactly like any other 135mm lens!
 Who even goes to the trouble to do a review on a lens like this?!?“

-A4: In my view, its worth testing and using a 135mm lens in the “quality range or better” of a Minolta 135mm f2.8 or Canon FD 135mm f2.8 which is available for the fifth of their price (EUR 20 instead of EUR 100).
-And which has a more pleasing bokeh.
+A4: In my view, its worth testing and using a 135mm lens in the “quality range or better” of a Minolta 135mm f2.8 or Canon FD 135mm f2.8, which are available for a fifth of the price (EUR 20 instead of EUR 100) and have a more pleasing bokeh.
 For sure, there are better vintage lenses like a Nikkor Ai-S 135mm f2.8 in the price range of >EUR 200.
-Different people means different budget levels for their hobbies.
+Different people have different budget levels for their hobbies.

 Some example photos of the pleasing “wet on wet bokeh” of the Raynox 135mm f2.8:

-Above photos were shot on a Sony alpha 6000 camera with APS-C sensor (means the Raynox 135mm lens became a 205mm lens on APS-C having a crop factor of 1.52, so it was difficult to manually focus moving people while walking around).
-Therefore I will post some photos demonstrating the good center and corner sharpness of the Raynox 135mm vintage lens at open aperture f2.8 soon.
+Above photos were shot on a Sony alpha 6000 camera with APS-C sensor (this means the Raynox 135mm lens became a 205mm lens on APS-C having a crop factor of 1.52, so it was difficult to manually focus moving people while walking around).
+Therefore, I will post some photos demonstrating the good center and corner sharpness of the Raynox 135mm vintage lens at open aperture f2.8 soon.

-You might be interested about Chayenne Morrison’s information about some similar 135mm lenses with the open aperture f1.8:
+You might be interested in Chayenne Morrison’s information about some similar 135mm lenses with the open aperture f1.8:

 If you are interested to read more about this lens, click here: